 Q: Does it depend on the type of product you use?

 “In a cleanser, glycolic [acid] may be tolerated every day since it has short contact with your skin.
 Even at a lower strength, leave-on products like serums, toners, or peel pads can be more irritating since the product sits on your skin for a longer period of time.
 For leave-on products, start using them a few times a week or less depending on the concentration of glycolic acid,” Farber adds.
 When in doubt, start with every other day for two weeks and see how your skin reacts to the product before building up to daily use.

 Q: What are the immediate and long-term results?

 As an exfoliant, you will notice softer, smoother skin right away, which is why it continues to be a top pick in skincare products.
 “However, as with all active ingredients, it takes time to see its full results,” says Engelman.
 Anti-aging effects take a longer time to kick in (there is no such thing as a time machine!).
 Stimulate collagen production (resulting in healthier, bouncier skin) and minimize fine lines by using glycolic consistently for four to six months for best results.

 Q: What’s the most common mistake when using glycolic acid?

-It is easy to get addicted to glycolic acid’s immediate, glow-inducing powers, but you do not want to take on too much too soon.
+Many people wonder how to use glycolic acid.
+While it is easy to get addicted to glycolic acid’s immediate, glow-inducing powers, but you do not want to take on too much too soon.
 “The biggest mistake with exfoliants — and with any beauty product — is overusing it,” adds Engelman.
 Over exfoliation can cause bumpiness and stinging from excessive dryness.
 It is important to see how your skin reacts to a new product overtime.
 It also makes your skin more sun-sensitive, so make sure to wear your sunscreen.